RedpointArchive/phabricator/ENV-LIST.md

 - `PHABRICATOR_HOST` - The domain name for the Phabricator host (e.g. "mydomain.com").
 - `PHABRICATOR_CDN` - The domain name to use for serving files and other user content (optional, but recommended).
 - `PHABRICATOR_REPOSITORY_PATH` - The path to store repository data in.
-This folder should be a volume mapped from the host, otherwise repository data will be lost when the container is destroyed.
+This directory should be a volume mapped from the host, otherwise repository data will be lost when the container is destroyed.
 - `PHABRICATOR_STORAGE_TYPE` - The type of storage to use for files.
 Defaults to `mysql`, but you can set it to `disk` or `s3` for alterate storage options (see [Basic Configuration](BASIC-CONFIG.md)).
 - `PHABRICATOR_STORAGE_PATH` - When using the `disk` type of storage, specifies the path in the container that's been mapped to the host for permanent file storage.
 This should be a different path to `PHABRICATOR_REPOSITORY_PATH`.
 - `PHABRICATOR_STORAGE_BUCKET` - When using the `s3` type of storage, specifies the bucket to store files in.
+- `PHABRICATOR_HOST_KEYS_PATH` - The path to store SSH host keys in.
+This directory should be a volume mapped from the host, otherwise clients will be unable to connect after the container is restarted.
 - `AWS_S3_ACCESS_KEY` - The AWS access key to use for S3.
 Only needed when the `s3` storage type is selected.
 - `AWS_S3_SECRET_KEY` - The AWS secret key to use for S3.
 Only needed when the `s3` storage type is selected.
 - `MYSQL_LINKED_CONTAINER` - Use this if you want to connect to a MySQL container (see [Basic Configuration](BASIC-CONFIG.md)).